 Traditionally there have been huge stretches in between series, and season four is no different, with the previous season ending in October 2017.

-That being said, the Rick and Morty season 4 release date is fast approaching, with WarnerMedia confirming that it will air in November 2019 – we still don’t have a specific date, but we know that there will be 10 episodes in the new season.
+That being said, the Rick and Morty season 4 release date is fast approaching, with Adult Swim confirming that it will air on November 10 2019 – the new season will be split into two halves, with five episodes to air either side of the new year.

 We might not have so long to wait for season 5 however; co-creator Justin Roiland confirmed in an interview with Polygon that the renewal deal would allow the team to reduce the gaps in between seasons and “keep the machine going”.